 - Data Protection Impact Assessments and Consultations.
 OVHcloud will provide reasonable assistance to the Customer during the performance of a data protection impact assessment, and, if applicable, in connection with consultation with the competent data protection authority, if the Customer is required to engage in such activities by Applicable Data Protection Law and solely to to the extent (i) Customer does not otherwise have access to the relevant information, and (ii) such information is available to OVHcloud.

 - Protected Health Information.
-Customer must not upload into the OVHcloud Services nor include within Service Data any data which is regulated by the United States Health Insurance Portability and Accountability Act unless Customer has entered into a business associate agreement with OVHcloud.
+Customer agrees that it will not upload into the OVHcloud Services nor include within Service Data any data which is regulated by the United States Health Insurance Portability and Accountability Act unless Customer has entered into a business associate agreement with OVHcloud.

 - Data Center Locations.
 Customer will select the location where Service Data will be stored.
 Customer authorizes OVHcloud to store Service Data in the location that it has chosen when purchasing the OVHcloud Services.
 In the case the Service Data will be processed in a data center in the EEA, the Personal Data contained therein will be subject to the GDPR and the complementing EEA member state data protection law, or any other statutory data protection law and regulation applicable to such data that will substitute and repeal such law.
 By uploading Service Data into the OVHcloud Services, Customer acknowledges and agrees that Service Data may be transferred and accessed from around the world, including to and from the location in which Service Data is maintained.

 - OVHcloud Security Responsibilities.
-OVHcloud is responsible for implementing and maintaining appropriate technical, organizational and security measures, as required by the Applicable Data Protection Law, to protect any Service Data processed hereunder against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, and against all other unlawful forms of Processing.
+OVHcloud is responsible for implementing and maintaining appropriate technical, organizational and security measures, to protect any Service Data processed hereunder against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, and against all other unlawful forms of Processing.
 These measures will depend on the OVHcloud Services that are being provided to Customer and will include, at a minimum, the OVHcloud Security Measures set out in Annex 1 to this Agreement.